The Hon Graeme Anthony HILL

 Justice Hill appoints one Associate for a period of 18 months.
 His Honour’s preference is for associates to have at least one year experience in practice.

-The next vacancy is expected to be November 2026.
-His Honour will begin considering applications in May 2026, and expects to make a decision in July 2026.
+The next vacancy is expected to be October 2027.
+His Honour will begin considering applications in April 2027.

 Was this page useful?